 Although creatives tend instinctively to shy away from anything regarding money (other than spending it) all these figures are gross, which means you need to think seriously about the chunk you won’t get to spend immediately (or at all).

 A considerable (and escalating as you progress) part of your screenwriting salary should exist in that hateful spreadsheet column known as “deductions”.
-These include agent’s commission at an average of 15%, manager’s commission at 10% (if your career crosses the Atlantic and you sign with a management company), accountant’s fees, Income Tax & NI, pension, savings and investments.
+These include agent‘s commission at an average of 15%, manager’s commission at 10% , accountant’s fees, Income Tax, pension, savings and investments.

 So, here is Industrial Script’s very loose guide to what a screenwriting salary looks like, based on current industry rates and a best-case career progression, starting with…

-Tier one: Baby/New Writer Straight out of NFTS
+Tier one: Baby/New Writer Straight out of film school